emiljdd/Tweepy-SparkTwitterI/README.md

 ### Step 2

-Initiate the SparkContext funtionality.
+Initiate the SparkContext functionality.
 When doing so, we can only initiate once or we must restart our kernel to do so a second time.

                sc = SparkContext()